The closing date for applications is Tuesday, 30 September, at 15:00 (Helsinki, Finland / UTC/GMT +3 hours / Eastern European Summer Time).

 Prior to applying, carefully read the “Guide for applicants” and familiarize yourself with the HAIF research groups and examples of potential dissertation topics.
+In the HAIF second call, you can apply to the following research groups: Materials in Health Technology, Materials Informatics Laboratory, Turku Natural Language Processing Group (TurkuNLP) – Computer Science, Intelligent health, and Health Technology Research Group.

 Eligible applicants must fulfil the following criteria: